Dale 73 0

 Walt took his stack of papers and stormed from the office.
 I’ve never seen those papers since.
 I spent the remainder of the day thinking, “Sometimes it is great to be alive,” especially when you know you have handled a potentially difficult situation about as well as it could be handled.

-2. over 11 years ago on Jeff Danziger
+2. about 12 years ago on Jeff Danziger

 The Donald has made himself a laughing stock.
 He is probably one of the most narcissistic people in the world.